Sima de los Huesos hominins: Hibernation

-Like the cave bears at the site, the Sima de los Huesos hominins may have developed hibernation to cope with the frigid and lean winters.
-Similarly, one adolescent cave bear specimen from the Sima de los Huesos presents subperiosteal new bone growth resulting from rickets.
-The age demographic of the Sima de los Huesos hominins is skewed towards adolescents, which is also observed in hibernation-related mortality events.
-Hibernation does not seem to have been practiced by Neanderthals, possibly because they were metabolically better at withstanding the cold and were more efficient hunters capable of sustaining themselves year-round.
+Like the cave bears at the site, the Sima de los Huesos hominins may have developed hibernation to cope with the frigid, lean winters; one adolescent cave-bear specimen has subperiosteal new bone growth resulting from rickets.
+The age of the Sima de los Huesos hominins is skewed towards adolescents, which is also observed in hibernation-related mortality.
+Hibernation does not seem to have been practiced by Neanderthals, possibly because they were metabolically better at withstanding the cold and were efficient hunters capable of sustaining themselves year-round.

 Violence

-Crania 3, 5, 7, 9, 11, 13, 14, and 17 display several perimortem fractures (injured around the time of death).
-These fractures may have originated while falling down the shaft — not necessarily while they were alive but at least near the time of death.
-Only 4% of the long bone material presents perimortem fracturing, and they lack any major injuries.
-American archeologist Erik Trinkaus noticed a similar pattern in Neanderthals, and suggested individuals who could not walk or keep up with a group while moving between cave sites were left behind.
-If true, then only individuals without major trauma to the lower limbs would be found at cave sites (survivor bias).
-It is unclear if this can be applied here.
-The only pathological foot specimen is a fourth metatarsal (AT-534) which presents a periosteal reaction to presumably a march fracture, a minor injury common in barefoot runners.
+Crania 3, 5, 7, 9, 11, 13, 14, and 17 have several perimortem (around the time of death) fractures.
+These fractures may have occurred while falling down the shaft — not necessarily while they were alive, but near the time of death.
+Four percent of the long-bone material has perimortem fracturing, without major injuries.
+American archeologist Erik Trinkaus noticed a similar pattern in Neanderthals, and suggested that individuals who could not walk (or keep up with a group) while moving between cave sites were left behind.
+If true, only individuals without major trauma to the lower limbs would be found at cave sites (survivor bias).
+It is unclear if this applies to Sima de los Huesos.
+The only pathological foot specimen is a fourth metatarsal (AT-534) with a periosteal reaction to a presumed march fracture, a minor injury common in barefoot runners.